DISPLAY BRANDING & RETARGETING

 CPL – Cost per lead.
 A payment model in which advertisers pay for every lead or customer inquiry that resulted from a visitor who clicked on their advertisement.
 Also known as cost per inquiry.

 CPM – Cost per thousand (“mille”).
-A pricing model in which advertisers pay for every 1000 impressions of their
+A pricing model in which advertisers pay for every 1000 impressions of their advertisement served.
+This is the standard basic pricing model for online advertising.
+See also CPC and CPA.

 Creative – The actual graphical advertisement or banner itself.
 Common creative formats include GIF, JPEG, JavaScript, HTML, and Flash.